LargeNFT/large-nft/README.md

 * A self-hosted web app to build and publish NFT collections right in your browser.
 * Create new collections from scratch or fork existing ones.
-* Data is stored right in local browser storage.
+* Data stored in local browser storage.
 * Can be whitelabeled.
 * Scale on your user's own hardware instead of cloud servers, so the hardware requirements as your community grows are minimal.